Adapting Large Language Models to Domains via Reading Comprehension: Domain-adaptive Pre-training

 \section{Domain-adaptive Pre-training}

 Table~\ref{tab:pretrain data} presents specifications of the pre-training corpora in each domain and Table~\ref{tab:pre-training parameters} presents pre-training hyper-parameters.
 A $\textless pad \textgreater$ token is added to the model vocabulary for sentence padding.
-In each domain, we explore different ratios for mixing reading comprehension data with general instructions, specifically considering ratios of $1:2$, $1:1$, and $2:1$.
+Our pre-training code is based on TorchScale~\citep{torchscale}\footnote{\href{https://github.com/microsoft/torchscale}{https://github.com/microsoft/torchscale}}.
+In each domain, we explore different ratios for mixing domain-specific raw/reading comprehension texts with general instructions, specifically considering ratios of $1:2$, $1:1$, and $2:1$.
 The end-of-sentence token $\textless /s \textgreater$ is used to concatenate between documents, where a document could be a raw text, a reading comprehension text, or a general instruction.